Dairy Goats in Lincoln Nebraska

 For Sale

-After kidding each year, we determine which goats we will retain and which are up for sale.
-Check back occasionally to see if any are available, or stay posted via our newsletter!
+Each year, we determine which goats to retain and which are for sale.
+Check out our Goats For Sale to see if there’s a match for you!

 Buck Lease

 Want baby goats and/or milk from your does but don’t want or need a buck of your own?
-Learn more about our Registered Nigerian Goat Buck Lease Service.
+Learn more about our Buck Lease Service.

 Why we love our Dairy Goats